 Think you’ve met the right pet?
 We sure hope so.
 A $25 hold deposit reserves your pet while you’re preparing your home.
 Holds are valid until the end of our next business day.
 We do NOT take holds over the phone or by email.
-You must come see us at the Adoption & Learning Center in Swanzey, NH.
-Your $25 hold deposit is Non-Refundable and Non-Transferable.
+You must visit the Adoption Center in person.
+Your $25 hold deposit is non-refundable and non-transferrable.

-- Building a Multiple Dog Household?
-If you’re adding a dog to your already dog-owning family, we will schedule a dog-to-dog introduction appointment.
-Meeting for the first time on neutral ground helps families get to know each other.
+- Adding a Dog: If you’re adding a dog to your already dog-owning family, we will schedule a dog-to-dog introduction appointment.
+Meeting for the first time in a neutral setting helps dogs get to know each other.
 Our professional staff can counsel you about how to ensure your new addition is a success.
 If for some reason, we think our dog is not a good match for your family, we’ll explain why and help you find a dog who can fit better into your household.
 (In the event the dog-dog intro doesn’t work out, your Hold Deposit will be refunded.)